Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

     $ insertCompressedNOAAWeatherData.py --email

 and supports recursive data processing of a set of files from the current directory.
+Weather data loading supports notifications.

 ### Utility Scripts